leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/README.md

 ## Why not use blocking I/O and many threads?

 You're right, that's actually a really good idea and an absolutely acceptable solution for many tasks.
-However, when you have many small tasks you need to handle and a lot of I/O you'll get in to some issues using this approach.
+However, when you have many small tasks you need to handle and a lot of I/O, you'll get into some issues using this approach.
 An example of one such system is a web server.
 The tasks are usually very small, and each task spends a proportionally large amount of time waiting compared to actually doing work.
 Let's consider some downsides of using one thread per task in such a system:

 ### Each thread has a huge stack

-Even though this might be configured on some systems, the stack each thread needs is much bigger that we might need to wait for small tasks.
-This results in each waiting thread will occupy a lot of memory that simply goes unused and you'll hit a bottleneck on memory pretty fast.
+Even though this can be configured on some systems, the stack each thread uses is much bigger than what we might need waiting for small tasks.
+This results in each waiting thread occupying a lot of memory that simply goes unused and you'll hit a bottleneck on memory pretty fast.

 ### Context switches and overhead

-Even though the OS is pretty good at running many threads concurrently context switches has some overhead, but the real cost lies in creating new threads which involves a lot of bookkeeping and setup related to security.
+Even though the OS is pretty good at running many threads concurrently context switches has some overhead, the real cost lies in creating new threads which involves a lot of bookkeeping and setup related to security.
 We could alleviate this slightly by using a thread pool.
-A thread pool it's still not optimal in the typical use case when we have a huge amount of small tasks which are mostly waiting, or if the number of tasks \(the load\) varies a lot.
+A thread pool is still not optimal in the typical use case when we have a huge amount of small tasks which are mostly waiting, or if the number of tasks \(the load\) varies a lot.

 ## Epoll/Kqueue/IOCP

-These methods let us hook into the OS in a way in which we can wait for many events, instead of being limited to waiting on one event per thread, we can wait for many events on one thread.
-This lets us avoid one of the biggest drawbacks using one thread per event which is all the memory that is occupied and the overhead of continuously spawning new threads.
+These methods let us hook into the OS in a way in which we can wait for many events.
+Instead of being limited to waiting on one event per thread, we can wait for many events on one thread.
+This lets us avoid one of the biggest drawbacks of using one thread per event, which is all the memory that is occupied and the overhead of continuously spawning new threads.
 Now we only have one thread waiting for many tasks.

 These methods have in common that they are a sort of `blocking`I/0.
-If we only register one event to the epoll/kqueue/iocp event queue and wait for it, it will be no different from using blocking I/O. The advantage comes we can have a queue that waits for hundreds of thousands events with very little wasted resources.
+If we only register one event to the epoll/kqueue/iocp event queue and wait for it, it will be no different from using blocking I/O. The advantage comes we can have a queue that waits for hundreds of thousands of events with very little wasted resources.

 ## Readiness based and completion based models